1. Executive Summary

 This part of the transition plan should contain a GANTT chart schedule of the transition.
 The complexity of the transition will dictate the level of detail required in the schedule.
 However, all major milestones as well as transition start and completion dates should be included at a minimum.

 The following GANTT chart illustrates the schedule for transition of the PayBase contract from ABC Corp. to XYZ Inc. Any changes to this schedule will require review and approval from the customer and all other parties.

 10. Handover and Acceptance

-This section of the contract transition out plan should discuss how the customer will formally accept the handover at the end of the transition.
-This may include whether or not there’s a checklist for acceptance or formal sign-off.
-There are typically several people who need to accept the handover (i.e. security office for all badges, IT Manager for system accounts, Contracts Manager, etc.).
+This section of the contract transition-out plan should discuss how the customer will formally accept the handover at the end of the transition.
+This may include whether or not there is a checklist for acceptance or formal signoff.
+There are typically several people who need to accept the handover (i.e., security office for all badges, IT Manager for system accounts, Contracts Manager, etc.).

 The customer will make the determination of when transition is completed and will provide formal acceptance indicating such.
 To do this, the customer’s transition PM will utilize the established transition checklist in order to determine that all activities associated with the transition have been completed.
 The customer’s transition PM will also meet with the transition PMs from each contractor to ensure that all concerns and issues have been met and addressed appropriately.
 Once the customer’s transition PM has formally accepted the transition, the checklist and supporting documentation will be signed and accepted by the customer’s project sponsor and the company’s human resources director.
 The last step is the formal acceptance and signature of the customer’s contracting officer representative.
 It is only after all of these approvals and signatures are in place that the transition will be considered complete.